mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/lts/lts_library.rst

 used in a standard C++ container is usable for the labels in a labelled transition system.

-There are six standard template instantiations of labelled transitions systems:
+There are four standard template instantiations of labelled transitions systems:
   * :cpp:type:`lts_lts_t`: Multi actions as label values.
 Vectors of data expressions as state values.
 Contains a data specification, action declarations and process parameters.
   * :cpp:type:`lts_aut_t`: Strings as label values.
 No state values.
 Is stored in the aut file format.
   * :cpp:type:`lts_fsm_t`: Strings as label values.
 Vectors of strings as state values.
 Contains the names and sorts of process parameters.
 Is stored in the fsm file format.
-  * :cpp:type:`lts_bcg_t`: Strings as label values.
-No state values.
-Is stored in the bcg file format.
   * :cpp:type:`lts_dot_t`: Label values are strings.
 State values are a pair of a state name, and a state label.

-Each of these six classes contains at least load and save functionality, as well as as function pp to transform state and label values to strings.
+The first three classes contain load and save functionality.
+The `lts_dot_t` is only provided for saving.

 Creating and accessing an LTS
 =============================